Wow, that was fast.

 An article on Jan.
 16 about drilling for oil off the coast of Angola erroneously reported a story about cows falling from planes, as an example of risks in any engineering endeavor.
 No cows, smuggled or otherwise, ever fell from a plane into a Japanese fishing rig.
 The story is an urban legend, and versions of it have been reported in Scotland, Germany, Russia and other locations.

 This entry was posted on Friday, February 25th, 2011 at 1:54 pm and is filed under Advertising, Business News, BusinessModel, Circulation, Journalism, Layoffs, Local news, Murdoch, Newspapers, Paywalls, Revenue20.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.